vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

-# Deploy Tanzu for Kubernetes Operations on AWS in an Air-Gapped Environment
+# Deploy Tanzu Kubernetes Grid on AWS in an Air-Gapped Environment

-This document outlines the steps for deploying VMware Tanzu for Kubernetes Operations on AWS in an air-gapped (internet-restricted) environment.
+This document outlines the steps for deploying VMware Tanzu for Kubernetes Operations on AWS in an air-gapped (Internet-restricted) environment.
 The deployment is based on the reference design provided in [VMware Tanzu Kubernetes Grid on AWS Airgap Reference Design](../reference-designs/tko-on-aws-airgap.md).

+## Deploying with VMware Service Installer for Tanzu

+You can use VMware Service Installer for VMware Tanzu to automate this deployment.

+VMware Service Installer for Tanzu automates the deployment of the reference designs for Tanzu for Kubernetes Operations.
+It uses best practices for deploying and configuring the required Tanzu for Kubernetes Operations components.

+To use Service Installer to automate this deployment, see [Deploying Tanzu Kubernetes Grid on Federal Air-gapped AWS VPC Using Service Installer for VMware Tanzu](https://docs.vmware.com/en/Service-Installer-for-VMware-Tanzu/1.3/service-installer/GUID-AWS%20-%20Federal%20Airgap-AWSFederalAirgap-DeploymentGuide.html).

+Alternatively, if you decide to manually deploy each component, follow the steps provided in this document.

 ## Prerequisites